sblantipodi/firefly_luciferin/README.md

 </p>

 Producer framerate should not exceed the consuming one, all data that is not consumed in time, is lost.
 A good WiFi signal is required for wireless stream.
+Are you interested in the achievable framerate?
+Click [here](https://github.com/sblantipodi/firefly_luciferin/wiki/Very-fast-capture).

 ## GPU Hardware Acceleration using Java Native Access
 Screen capturing is pretty slow and very CPU intensive in Windows systems (Linux is much more efficient in this regard),